nesi/support-docs/docs/General/Announcements/Māui_upgrade_is_complete.md

 This upgrade brings Māui's operating environment up to the latest supported release available for Cray's XC50 supercomputing platforms, with performance, reliability, and security benefits.
-This includes more up-to-date tooling and libraries with associated features and performance benefits.
+This ../../../ more up-to-date tooling and libraries with associated features and performance benefits.
 This work also enables further upgrades to NeSI's shared HPC storage system.